UniversalDependencies/docs/_sms/index.md

 ### Tags

 * Skolt Sámi uses 16 of the 17 universal part-of-speech tags: ADJ, ADP, ADV, AUX, CCONJ, CONJ, DET, INTJ, NOUN, NPROP, NUM, PRON, PROPN, PUNCT, SCONJ, VERB .
 * There are two copulas leeʹd and iʹlla.
-The first one means “to be“, and the second one means “is not“.
+The first one means (to be), and the second one means (is not).
 * Verbs of negation and negative particles have been labled AUX with an aux:neg relation.